gradle/gradle/design-docs/dependency-management.md

         - `publishedAs` == `id`.
         - `getId(ModuleComponentIdentifier) == id`
         - `getId(BuildComponentIdentifier) == null`

+### Open issues

+- Replace `publishedAs()` with something more general such as `getModuleVersionIdentifier()`, as this id is the maven/ivy domain identifier for the component regardless of whether it happens to be publishable
+- Convenience for casting selector and id?
+- Convenience for selecting things with a given id type or selector type?

+## Story: Dependency reports indicate the source of a component

+The dependency reporting will change to give some indication of the source of the component:

+For an external component instance, this will be unchanged:

++- group:name:1.2
++- group:other:1.3 -> group:other:1.3.1

+For a local component that is not a module version, this will look something like:

++- project :some:path
++- project :some:path -> group:other:1.2

+For a local component that is a module version, this will look something like

++- project :some:path (group:name:1.2)
++- project :some:path (group:name:1.2) -> group:other:1.2

+1. Change the `RenderableDependency` hierarchy to use the component id and publishedAs id.
+2. Update the the dependency report tests as appropriate.

+The HTML report should change in a similar way.

+### Open issues

 - Ensure there is coverage for the dependency report and the dependency HTML report where
     - There are project dependencies in the graph
 - Ensure there is coverage for the dependency insight report where:
     - There are project dependencies in the graph
     - There are project dependencies in the graph and the `--dependency` option is used.

-### Open issues

-- Convenience for casting selector and id?
-- Convenience for selecting things with a given id type or selector type?

 ## Story: IDE plugins use dependency resolution result to determine IDE classpaths